c3333/cpp-docs.de-de/docs/mfc/reference/colecontrolcontainer-class.md

 ### <a name="parameters"></a>Parameter

 *nIDFirstButton*<br/>
-Gibt den Bezeichner des ersten Options Felds in der Gruppe an.
+Gibt den Bezeichner des ersten Optionsfelds in der Gruppe an.

 *nIDLastButton*<br/>
-Gibt den Bezeichner des letzten Options Felds in der Gruppe an.
+Gibt den Bezeichner des letzten Optionsfelds in der Gruppe an.

 *nIDCheckButton*<br/>
-Gibt den Bezeichner des Options Felds an, das geprüft werden soll.
+Gibt den Bezeichner des zu überprüfenden Optionsfelds an.

-##  <a name="colecontrolcontainer"></a>COleControlContainer:: COleControlContainer
+## <a name="colecontrolcontainercolecontrolcontainer"></a><a name="colecontrolcontainer"></a>COleControlContainer::COleControlContainer

 Erstellt ein `COleControlContainer`-Objekt.